rydmike/rydmike.github.io/blog_flutter_linting.md

 The first Flutter and Dart default used linting package is called [**lints**](https://pub.dev/packages/lints).
 It was launched as version 1.0.0 on May 12, 2021.
 This package contains the new official recommended selection of lint rules for **Dart** projects.
 With release of Dart 2.17.0 and Flutter 3, it was bumped to version 2.0.0, enabling more and new rules.

-It comes in two flavors, the absolute minimum lints, called **Core lints**, and a broader set called **Recommended lints**.
+The `lints` package comes in two flavors, the absolute minimum lint rule set, called **Core lints**, and a broader set called **Recommended Lints**.
 The recommended set also includes the core lints.
 In the Dart guide you can read more about it [here](https://dart.dev/guides/language/analysis-options#enabling-linter-rules).

-In its latest version, **Lints Core** enables 28 lint rules, that is only 13.8% of available rules, only the most critical Dart rules.
-The **Lints Recommended** set enables 84 rules, or 41.4% of available highly recommended Dart rules.
+In its latest version, **Lints Core** enables 28 linting rules, this is only 13.8% of available rules, only the most critical Dart rules.
+The **Lints Recommended** set enables 84 rules, or 41.4% of available and highly recommended Dart rules.

 ### Flutter lints

 The second out of the box used package is called [**Flutter lints**](https://pub.dev/packages/flutter_lints).
 It was also launched as version 1.0.0 on May 12, 2021.
-The `flutter_lints` package includes the **recommended set** from Dart `lints`, plus a few more rules that are **very important** in Flutter projects.
-These Dart and Flutter lint rule sets, are built as supersets with increasing amount of rules enabled.
-Flutter lints includes all Lints recommended rules, that then includes all Lints core rules.
+The `flutter_lints` package includes the recommended set from Dart `lints`, plus a few more rules that are important in Flutter projects.

+The default Dart and Flutter lint rule sets are built as supersets with increasing amount of rules enabled.
+Flutter lints includes all Dart **Recommended Lints** rules, that then includes all Dart **Core Lints** rules.

-Starting from Flutter version stable 2.5.0 and later versions, the package `flutter_lints` defines the latest set of officially recommended lints that encourage good coding practices for **Flutter** apps, packages, and plugins.
+Starting from Flutter version stable 2.5.0 and later versions, the package `flutter_lints` defines the latest set of officially recommended linting rules that encourage good coding practices for **Flutter** apps, packages, and plugins.
 In its latest version Flutter lints enables 97 rules, or 47.8% of available linting rules.

 Projects created with **flutter create** using Flutter 2.5.0 and later, are automatically setup to use the **Flutter lints** package.
 When creating a Flutter project with Flutter 3.0.0 or later, the used `flutter_lints` linting package level is bumped to version 2.0.0, that also uses `lints` 2.0.0.

-You can find its usage and setup instructions [here](https://flutter.dev/docs/release/breaking-changes/flutter-lints-package).
+You can find official usage and setup instructions [in the Flutter documentation](https://flutter.dev/docs/release/breaking-changes/flutter-lints-package).

-Since these are included as default linting packages for new Flutter projects, there is no major reason to recommend any other linter package than [`flutter_lints`](https://pub.dev/packages/flutter_lints) as a general good starting point. **However**, if you want use more and stricter rules, there are two very good options, in addition to rolling your own setup.
+Since these are included and setup automatically as default linting packages for new Flutter projects, there is no major reason to recommend any other linter package than [`flutter_lints`](https://pub.dev/packages/flutter_lints) as a general good starting point. **However**, if you want to use more and stricter rules there are two very good options, in addition to rolling your own setup.

 ### Lint and Very Good Analysis

-Both [**Lint**](https://pub.dev/packages/lint) and [**Very Good Analysis** (VGA)](https://pub.dev/packages/very_good_analysis) are very solid choices offering much tighter linting rule sets than Flutter lints.
+Both [**Lint**](https://pub.dev/packages/lint) and [**Very Good Analysis** (VGA)](https://pub.dev/packages/very_good_analysis) are solid choices offering much tighter linting rule sets than `flutter_lints`.

 They both enable more and stricter lint rules than the default **flutter_lints** does.
 Both `lint` and `very_good_analysis` use strong mode and disable implicit casts.
 Very Good Analysis also wisely opts to disable implicit dynamic.